marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

         return PhaseResult.FAIL_AND_CONTINUE
 ```

-### PhaseResult.REPEAT
+#### PhaseResult.REPEAT

 The **PhaseResult.REPEAT** result can be used to retry non-critical tests.
 Some tests can be retried until they pass (with a maximum retry number), without endangering the quality of the product.
-For example is a calibration algorithm that converges through multiple tries.
+For example a calibration algorithm that converges through multiple tries.

 In the case the developper requires a repeat of the test for it to converge to a PASS, the return code is used.
 The *repeat_limit* option is used to limit the number of retries.
 If the **PhaseResult.REPEAT** is returned once more  than the phase's *`*repeat_limit*, this will be treated as a **PhaseResult.STOP**.

 As an example, we create a test which generates a random number between 1-10 and declares a PASS if the result is 8 or higher.
-The test will fail 70% of the time, but will be repeated until it passes, if the PASS appears within 5 retries
+The test will fail 70% of the time, but will be repeated until it passes, if the PASS appears within 5 retries.

 ```python
 from openhtf import PhaseResult